"BRITISH TELEFANTASY BEGAN IN 1963...." PART 2

 After the glut of Telefantasy in the first half of the decade, things settled down a bit for the last four years.
 The children's serial Space School occupied four weeks of 1956 from 8 January onwards.
-Produced by Kevin Sheldon, who had been responsible for the earlier Lost Planet stories, it was about the three Winter children (sadistically named Wallace, Winifred and Wilfred!) who "live in one of the little houses on the inside rim of Earth Satellite One," while their father was away surveying Mars.
+Produced by Kevin Sheldon, who had been responsible for the earlier Lost Planet stories, it was about the three Winter children (sadistically named Wallace, Winifred and Wilfred!) who "live in one of the little houses on the inside rim of Earth Satellite One," while their father is away surveying Mars.
 John Stuart (who had appeared in The Lost Planet as Dr McKinnon) played Space Commodore Hugh Sterling, and the cast also included Edmund Warwick, later to play the William Hartnell's double in the 1965 Doctor Who story The Chase.
 Unsurprisingly, the serial was not recorded, which is probably a blessing.

 Viewers looking for more effective entertainment had to wait until 5 December 1957 for Evelyn Frazer's The Critical Point, which left J.C.Trewin (writing in The Listener), "afraid to approach a refrigerator."
 Doctors Philip Gage (Eric Lander) and Andrew Mortimer (Leo McKern) have been experimenting with "hibernation anaesthesia," first with chimpanzees, but now having reached a stage where freezing a human can be attempted.
 When Gage kills his wife, Margot (Nicolette Bernard), he quickly volunteers for the sort of cooling off that Adam Adamant was later seen to be trapped in very much against his will.
 Enter Detective Inspector Snaith (Tom Chatto), bent on feeling the good doctor's collar, only to be told: "Dr Gage is at present enclosed in a tank full of solidified gas at a temperature of minus 80 degrees centigrade."
 "That sounds pretty cold to me," murmurs the Inspector, obviously unaccustomed to finding his suspects in tanks of solidified gas.
 In the end McKern's character arranges a "mercy-killing" to spare his colleague the indignity of a trial.
 The play was judged a success given that, "if its treatment had been less determined, it could have been the frozen limit, but Miss Frazer had written it ably, and Leo McKern, Eric Lander, and the others acted with so much absorption that it would have been ungenerous not to join the fun."
-Sadly, the performance was not recorded, but producer George R.Foa remounted the play three years later with a new cast, and that version does survive.
+Sadly, the performance was not recorded, but producer George R.Foa remounted the play three years later with a new cast, and that version does survive (see below).

 22 December 1958 saw the first episode of the third and most successfully ambitious of Nigel Kneale's Quatermass serials, Quatermass and the Pit.
 Chillingly unfolding over six weeks, it follows the discovery of the remains of a Martian space craft, millions of years old, during excavations for a new office block in central London.
 The series was repeated in two ninety minute compilations in 1960, and the single episode three (Imps and Demons) was screened by BBC2 during its TV50 celebration in 1986.
-An effective three hour BBC Video edited with the co-operation of Nigel Kneale ,was released two years later.
+An effective three hour BBC Video edited with the co-operation of Nigel Kneale was released two years later.
 In a lighter vein was Douglas Cleverdon's adaptation of H.G.Wells' short story, The Truth About Pycraft (10 March 1959), with the lead character's feats of levitation particularly impressing viewers.